sahil0571/shopify-laravel-react-app/README.md

 ];
 ```

+After these steps, You will be able to scaffold basic shopify app.
+Follow below instructions for more things.

 #### Axios interceptor

-If we have to send autheticated requests to the shopify then we must have session token which refreshes every 2 seconds.
+If we want to send autheticated requests to the shopify then we must have session token as a Bearer token in every request which refreshes every 2 seconds.
 So we are making an instance of axios here which will have latest session token everytime we hit request.
-We must use this instance instead of axios.
+We must use this instance instead of axios. ( We are modifying axios for session tokens )

 Refer this shopify doc for more info.